sadmankiba/bendability/README.md

 pip install -r requirements.txt
 ```

 3. Run `pytest` to check all functions are running ok.
 This should finish under 15 minutes.
-All tests should pass.
+Ideally, all tests should pass.
+But, currenly tests of some of my old code (`test_helsep.py`, `test_organizer.py`) is failing.
+Still, tests of all active codes (loops, domains, chromosome etc.) are passing.

 ```sh
 python3 -m pytest